RickStrahl/LiveReloadServer/README.md

 But that won't stop some from asking or trying to hook it up anyway I bet :smile:

 If that's of interest to you or you want to contribute, please file an issue to discuss and explore the use cases and what might be possible.

+## Version History

+### Version 0.2.4

+* **Add --Host Configuration Value**
+You can now specify the host IP Address or domain to bind the server to.
+Previously the server was bound to localhost which didn't allow for external network access.
+Using `--Host` as a parameter or configuration value you can now specify `0.0.0.0` for example to bind to all IP addresses and allow external access.
+The default is still `localhost` but you can now explicitly add external access via `--Host 0.0.0.0` or using a specific IP Address to bind to.

+### Version 0.2.3

+* **Add Blazor Viewing Support**
+Added support for reading custom extensions like the required `.dll` extension for .NET assemblies in Blazor applications.
+Also added Refresh Fallback support for client side navigation URLs by allowing to redirect to the `/index.html` page on the client for server side refreshes.

+### Version 0.2.2

+* **Add Markdown File Support**
+Added support for optionally serving Markdown files as HTML from the local site.
+Markdown files are loaded as `.md`,`.markdown`, `.mkdown` or as extensionless URLs from the Web site and can participate in Live Reload functionality.

+* **Add Console Application Icon**
+Added Console Application icon so application is easier to identify in the Task list and when running on the Desktop.

+* **Update the Sample Application**
+Updated the .NET Core 3.1 Sample application to properly display reference links.
+Add Markdown Example.

+* **Fix: Server Timeout not respected**
+The server timeout was not respected previously and has been fixed to properly wait for the configured period before refreshing the browser instance.

+* **Fix: Command Line Parsing for Logical Switches**
+Fix issue with logical switches like `-UseSSL` which were not properly working when configuration was present in the configuration file.
+Settings of the command line now properly override configuration setting in the config file.